 What we believe

-(G) Before the foundation of the world God in His mercy chose a people for Himself out of the human race.
-In love He predestined them for adoption through Jesus Christ, according to the purpose of His will, to the praise of his glorious grace.
+- That before the foundation of the world, God in His mercy chose a people for Himself out of the human race.
+In love, He predestined them for adoption through Jesus Christ, according to the purpose of His will, to the praise of his glorious grace.
 He did not choose them on the basis of their foreseen faith or works, but solely on the basis of His perfect desire to glorify Himself in His Son by their redemption.